Engineering-Research-and-Development/synthetic-data-generator/src/model_registry/README.md

 tested.
 In order to replicate the testing that has been done, launch the `main.py` while the model repository server is running.
 The main will then call all the testing functions present in `test_tmodel.py`
+## Configuration files
+The following configuration can be found inside the project:
+1. `model_registry/server/config.yaml`: Contains
+flags that determine the server behaviour on startup
+2. `model_registry/database/config.yaml`: Contains information needed for the database connection, like hostname, database name, and user credentials
 ## Docker: How to run it
 Download or pull the code, navigate to the code's folder and simply run
 > docker compose up